KosarajuJoshitha/KosarajuJoshitha/README.md

 Hi 👋, I'm Joshitha Kosaraju
-A passionate coder from India, turning ideas into intelligent solutions.

 Learning, building, and growing with every line of code.

 🌱 I’m currently learning Machine Learning, Deep Learning, and TensorFlow

 💡 I love working with AI, Computer Vision, and Data-driven projects

 📫 How to reach me: **kosarajujoshitha@gmail.com**